SuiteScript 2.x Scheduled Script Type

 For additional information about SuiteScript 2.x scheduled scripts, see the following:

 You can use SuiteCloud Development Framework (SDF) to manage scheduled scripts as part of file-based customization projects.
-For information about SDF, see SuiteCloud Development Framework Overview.
+For information about SDF, see SuiteCloud Development Framework.
 You can use the Copy to Account feature to copy an individual scheduled script to another of your accounts.
 Each scheduled script page has a clickable Copy to Account option in the upper right corner.
-For information about Copy to Account, see Copy to Account Overview.
+For information about Copy to Account, see Copy to Account.

 You can use SuiteScript Analysis to learn about when the script was installed and how it performed in the past.
 For more information, see Analyzing Scripts.

-Also see the Scheduled Script Best Practices section in the SuiteScript Developer Guide for a list of best practices to follow when using client scripts.
+Also see the Scheduled Script Best Practices section in the SuiteScript Developer Guide for a list of best practices to follow when using scheduled scripts.

 Scheduled Script Use Cases

-Use this script type for basis scheduled or on demand tasks.
+Use the scheduled script type for scheduled or on demand tasks.
 Your SuiteScript 2.x scheduled script should not process a large amount of data or a large number of records.
-It should not be used for operations that are long running.
+It should also not be used for operations that are long running.

 Note: